pesalerno/Hypsiboas-genomics/README.md

 # 1. DEMULTIPLEXING

-All genotyping pipeline analyses were performed using Stacks V 2.0, and all filtering steps were performed using stacks and plink.
+All genotyping pipeline analyses were performed using Stacks V 2.0, and all filtering steps were performed using stacks and plink (see below).

 >Raw data can be found on the dryad repository for this project upon manuscript acceptance.